unr-ndad/empire/README.md

 ### Credits

 #### Support
-The following institutions have provided financial support for this workshop and project.
+This workshop was made possible by the generosity of:
 - [National Endowment of the Humanities Office of Digital Humanities](https://www.neh.gov/divisions/odh), Award No. [HAA-266490-19](https://securegrants.neh.gov/publicquery/main.aspx?f=1&gn=HAA-266490-19)
 - [Reynolds School of Journalism](https://www.unr.edu/journalism), University of Nevada, Reno
 - [College of Liberal Arts](https://www.unr.edu/liberal-arts), University of Nevada, Reno

 #### Acknowledgements
-In addition to the participants, this workshop was successful thanks to the contributions of many people, including: [Mikki Johnson](https://www.linkedin.com/in/mikki-johnson-4708b084/), Administrative Assistant in the Department of History, and the staff at [Beaujolais Bistro](https://beaujolaisbistro.com/) and [Perenn Bakery](https://www.perennbakery.com/).
+In addition to the participants and supporting instituions, this workshop was successful thanks to the contributions of many people, including:
+- [Mikki Johnson](https://www.linkedin.com/in/mikki-johnson-4708b084/), Department of History, University of Nevada, Reno
+- Mark Higgins, Facilities Management, University of Nevada, Reno
+- Sally Echeto and Barbara Trainor, Reynolds School of Journalism, University of Nevada, Reno
+- Fatima and Catherine Leland, Silver and Blue Catering, University of Nevada, Reno
+- The staff at [Beaujolais Bistro](https://beaujolaisbistro.com/) and [Perenn Bakery](https://www.perennbakery.com/).

 &nbsp;